mitraboga/BERTokenScope/README.md

 **BERTokenScope** is a transformer explainability and NLP intelligence platform built as an enhanced, production-style extension of the **Harvard CS50AI Attention** project.

 The original CS50AI Attention assignment focuses on using BERT to predict masked words and generate static attention diagrams.
-BERTokenScope takes that foundation and expands it into a full portfolio-grade system for exploring how transformer models understand language, context, token relationships, and finance-specific text signals.
+BERTokenScope builds on that foundation to create a full portfolio-grade system for exploring how transformer models understand language, context, token relationships, and finance-specific text signals.

 At its core, BERTokenScope answers one powerful question: